FAQs licensing for film events

 admission).
 Events covered by STS Licensing can be advertised with

 posters around your school and local community.
 Schools and PTAs

 planning a film event may wish to screen one of the many pre-DVD

-release movies available through Filmbank just eight to 12 weeks
+release movies available through Filmbank just eight to twelve

-directly for approval to run a sing-a-long event.
+individual film studio directly for approval to run a sing-a-long

 - Impromptu screenings such as wet weather breaks and

 after-school clubs:The PVSL (Public Video Screening Licence) provides

 schools with annual cover (from 1 April to 31 March) for the use of

 an unlimited number of films from participating studios, e.g.